 Pascal is a high-end electric car company banking on its environmental credibility to sell to customers.
 It believes the best way to bring about change in the automotive industry is to create demand for electric cars by creating desirable electric cars.
 The persona provided for this project is shown below:

 After additional market research, I outlined Claudia's personality and the attendant app characteristics.
-Claudia is:

 - Image conscious - the app has to be aesthetically pleasing